 There are a few ways to make this process faster and easier:

-- Recycle old content.
-Remember when you researched your own top-performing content a couple steps ago?
+- Repurpose old content.
+Remember when you researched your own top-performing content a couple of steps ago?
 Incorporate it into your course.
 Add new material so your students get plenty of value, but don’t be afraid to build on whatever has worked before.

 You might struggle with procrastination and time management.
 You can mitigate this by implementing small, manageable goals for yourself.
 For instance, set a daily word count you have to hit or decide how many hours you want to devote to your course every day.
 Keep yourself on track by logging words written or hours spent in a spreadsheet.